MHM0014 - Live at The Royal Festival Hall 1972 (Remastered) (2021) £10.95

 The CDs are in cardboard gatefold sleeves, with new liner notes that include reminiscences from Mary, Tony, Brian, Ralph and Danny.

-Our first release.
+Our first release in 2005, but remastered in 2021.
 A recording of Mary's performance in 1972 supporting Ralph McTell.
 Mary was joined on stage by Brian Willoughby, Danny Thompson, Tony Visconti and the Pop Arts String Quartet.
 There are highlights from her first two albums as well as some of her folk favourites.

 "Mary Hopkin gave one of her rare appearances, opening the concert, with husband Tony Visconti conducting the Pop Art String Quartet and playing guitar alternately.
 She also had Pentangle's Danny Thompson on double bass and Brian Willoughby on guitar.
 She is one of the few performers who can give a genuine and sincere show without any showbusiness trappings.
 She did a varied and beautiful set which included 'Ocean Song', 'Both Sides Now', 'Morning has Broken', and 'Those Were the Days'.
 Two of her more interesting selections were Gallagher and Lyle's 'Sparrow' and 'International'."

 Rosalind Russell, Disc